Individual voluntary arrangements

 - How any equity in your home should be dealt with (see the next section What about my home?).

-- Your IP should make sure you have had full information on different ways to deal with your debts.
+- Your IP should make sure you have had debt advice on the solutions available to you to deal with your debts.

 - What to do when your income and outgoings go up or down, and what should happen if you miss any payments.